Sylensky/poe-hat-b/README.md

 - fixed cut IP address
 - changed second line position to avoid flickering
 - fan cools the PI 10 Degrees lower
+- removed Fan on/off indication because it is useless
+- added system usage in percent

 ## Installing as systemd service: